Monkey Sanctuary

 The Monkey Sanctuary was founded in 1964 by Len Williams, father of classical guitarist John Williams, as a cooperative to care for rescued woolly monkeys.
-Based in Looe, Cornwall, England, the sanctuary is home to woolly monkeys that are descended from the original rescued pets, a growing number of capuchin monkeys rescued from the current UK pet trade, and a small group of rescued Barbary macaques.
-The monkeys live in large enclosures that the general public can view during the Sanctuary's open season in the summer months.
+Based in Looe, Cornwall, England, it is home to woolly monkeys descended from the original residents, a growing number of capuchin monkeys rescued from the British pet trade, many marmosets, and a small group of rescued macaques.

-There is a colony of rare lesser horseshoe bats living in the cellar of Murrayton House, a 19th-century building that is the visitors' centre and accommodation for staff and volunteers.
-The bats can be observed from the "bat cave", a room that shows CCTV footage from an infrared camera installed in the cellar.
+A colony of rare lesser horseshoe bats live in the cellar of Murrayton House, a 19th-century building that is staff offices and accommodation for staff and volunteers.

 The Monkey Sanctuary is the flagship project of Wild Futures (UK registered Charity number 1102532).

-Wild Futures is dedicated to promoting the welfare, conservation and survival of primates.
-Wild Futures campaigns to end the primate trade in the UK and abroad, and to end the abuse of primates in captivity.
-Through talking to visitors, schools and other groups, they aim to educate the public and raise awareness about the issues primates face in captivity and in the wild, and to promote and support conservation efforts worldwide.
+In 2025, the Sanctuary site Murrayton House was placed up for sale citing growing financial pressure.